Tokyo Revengers: Anime

 In June 2020, it was announced that Tokyo Revengers would receive an anime television series adaptation.
 The series is produced by Liden Films and directed by Koichi Hatsumi.
 The series features scripts by Yasuyuki Mutō, character designs by Keiko Ōta, sound direction by Satoki Iida and music composed by Hiroaki Tsutsumi.
 It aired on MBS and other networks from April 11 to September 19, 2021.
 (Note: It premiered on April 10 at 1:35 a.m.
 JST (effectively, April 11).)
 Official Hige Dandism performed the opening theme song, "Cry Baby", while Eill performed the series' ending theme song "Koko de Iki o Shite" (ここで息をして).
 The second ending song is "Tokyo Wonder", performed by Nakimushi.

 A series of anime shorts produced by Studio Puyukai featuring chibi versions of the characters, titled (ちびりべ, ChibiReve), was released on YouTube from April 12 to September 20, 2021.

 In December 2021, Tokyo Revengers was renewed for a second season, which adapts the "Christmas Showdown" arc.
 It aired from January 8 to April 2, 2023.
 Official Hige Dandism performed the opening theme song "White Noise" (ホワイトノイズ, Howaito Noizu), while Tuyu performed the ending theme song "Kizutsukedo, Aishiteru" (傷つけど、愛してる。).

 In April 2023, a third season, which adapts the "Tenjiku" arc, was announced.
 It aired for 12 episodes from October 4 to December 27, 2023.
 (Note: It premiered on October 3 at midnight (effectively, October 4).)
-Hey-Smith performed the ending theme song "Say My Name".
+The opening theme song is Official Hige Dandism's "White Noise", while Hey-Smith performed the ending theme song "Say My Name".

 In June 2024, it was announced that the anime series would have a fourth season.
 A mini series, titled Dōwa Revengers (童話リベンジャーズ), was also announced, consisting of a Tokyo Revengers version of various fairy tales, and the first episode is based on Momotarō.
-The fourth season, titled Tokyo Revengers: Santen Sensō-hen (東京リベンジャーズ 三天戦争編, Tōkyō Ribenjāzu: Santen Sensō-hen), is produced by Liden Films and directed by Maki Kodaira, replacing Hatsumi from the previous seasons who is now handling series composition with Mutō.
-It is set to premiere in 2026.
+The fourth season, titled Tokyo Revengers: War of the Three Titans Arc (東京リベンジャーズ 三天戦争編, Tōkyō Ribenjāzu: Santen Sensō-hen), is produced by Liden Films and directed by Maki Kodaira, replacing Hatsumi from the previous seasons who handled series composition with Mutō.
+It is set to premiere on October 3, 2026, on the Animeism programming block on MBS, TBS, CBC and BS-TBS.
+The opening theme song is "Ignite", performed by JO1, and the ending theme song is "Trick Star", performed by go!go!vanillas.

 Crunchyroll streamed the first season worldwide outside of Asia.
 Disney Platform Distribution licensed both the second and third season, releasing on Hulu in the United States and on Disney+ worldwide.
 Muse Communication has licensed the series in Southeast Asia and South Asia and streams it on their Muse Asia YouTube channel and Bilibili.
 They also licensed the anime to Animax Asia for TV broadcasts.
+In January 2026, it was announced that the English dub would make its broadcast television premiere in the United States on Adult Swim's Toonami programming block beginning on February 8, 2026.